What is a mole?

 You can use your private medical insurance or pay for your Mole Removal treatment.
 We offer competitive, fixed price packages as well as the ability to spread the cost of your treatment over a number of months.
 If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital

 Why One Ashford Hospital

 - Access to leading Consultants within 48 hours*

 - Specialist Physiotherapy and nursing teams

-- Little or no waiting time
+- Little waiting time for surgery

 - Calm, dignified experience

 **Terms and conditions apply